ohadnv/ohadnv/README.md

+ 👋
-- 👋 Hi, I’m @ohadnv
+ Hi, I’m ohad navon
-- 👀 I’m interested in ...
+- 👀 I’m interested in new connections and
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learned practical software engeneering and methodologys like : C , C# , PHP(+html,css), SQL Servers , and more .
+-
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate for new steps at this sector.
 - 📫 How to reach me ...

 <!---